Jahia/jahia-nextjs-initiative/doc/setup.md

 --data '- include: https://raw.githubusercontent.com/Jahia/jahia-nextjs-initiative/main/provisioning/headless-industrial.yaml'
 ```

-Adjust the parameter and execute the curl request.
+Adjust the parameters and execute the curl request.
 This takes around 30s and should
 not return any errors.

 ##### Provisioning check